 Look into your baby’s eyes: if your baby is looking at you, look back.
-This is important for bonding with your baby and helping her brain grow.
+This is important for bonding with your baby.
 When your baby looks away, she’s letting you know she’s had enough and needs a rest.

 Smile at your baby: when your baby sees you smile, it releases natural chemicals in his body.
 This makes him feel good, safe and secure.
-It also helps his brain develop and builds attachment to you.
+It also helps build attachment to you.

 Spend time together: reading to your baby, sharing stories, talking and singing are all ways to enjoy time with your newborn.
 Doing these things every day also helps your baby get familiar with sounds and words.
 In turn, this develops language and communication skills she’ll need when she’s older.

-Tummy time: spending 1-5 minutes playing on his tummy each day builds your baby’s head, neck and upper body strength.
-Your baby needs these muscles to lift his head, crawl and pull himself up to stand when he’s older.
-Always watch your baby during tummy time and put him on his back to sleep.
+Tummy time: spending 1-5 minutes playing on her tummy each day builds your baby’s head, neck and upper body strength.
+Your baby needs these muscles to lift her head, crawl and pull herself up to stand when she’s older.
+Always watch your baby during tummy time and put her on her back to sleep.

 Baby massage: baby massage is a great way to connect with your baby.
 It can also be relaxing and soothing if your newborn is cranky.
 Try it in a warm room after baby has had a bath.

-Sometimes your baby won’t want to do these things – for example, she might be too tired or hungry.
-She’ll use special baby cues to let you know when she’s had enough and what she needs.
+Sometimes your baby won’t want to do these things – for example, he might be too tired or hungry.
+He’ll use special baby cues to let you know when he’s had enough and what he needs.

 Responding to crying

 Sometimes you’ll know why your baby is crying.
-When you respond to it – for example, change his nappy when it’s wet or feed him if he’s hungry – he feels more comfortable and safe.
+When you respond to crying – for example, by changing your baby’s nappy when it’s wet or feeding her if she’s hungry – she feels more comfortable and safe.

-Sometimes you might not know why your baby is crying, but it’s still important to comfort her.
-You can’t spoil your baby by picking her up, cuddling her, or talking to her in a soothing voice.
+Sometimes you might not know why your baby is crying, but it’s still important to comfort him.
+You can’t spoil your baby by picking him up, cuddling him, or talking to him in a soothing voice.

 But lots of crying might make you feel frustrated or upset.
-If you feel overwhelmed, put your baby in a safe place – for example, a cot – or ask someone else to hold him for a while.
-Take some time out until you feel calmer.
-Try going to another room to breathe deeply or call a family member or friend to talk things through.
+If you feel overwhelmed, put your baby in a safe place like a cot, or ask someone else to hold her for a while.
+It’s OK to take some time out until you feel calmer.
+Try going to another room to breathe deeply or calling a family member or friend to talk things through.

 Never shake a baby.
 It can cause bleeding inside the brain and likely permanent brain damage.

 It’s OK to ask for help.
-If you’re feeling overwhelmed by your baby, call your local Parentline
+If you’re feeling overwhelmed by the demands of caring for your baby, call your local Parentline

 .
 Our coping toolkit